eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 indeterminate order between different publishers).

 ### Waitset
-The easiest way to receie data is to periodically poll whether data is available.
+The easiest way to receive data is to periodically poll whether data is available.
 This is sufficient for simple use cases but inefficient in general, as it often leads to unnecessary latency and wake-ups without data.

 The ``Waitset`` can be used to relinquish control (putting the thread to sleep) and wait for user defined conditions